eyaadh/pyro-sekeleton-async/README.md

 smart plugins can be found [here.](https://docs.pyrogram.org/topics/smart-plugins)

 #### utils:
 The name utils define exactly what this directory is for.
-All the 3rd party utilities (which do not deal with telegram & pyrogram) that helps the application to work through is kept in this directory, such as DB module (if that exists), a module called common which loads the required external variables(mostly configurations from configs.ini) and etc.
+All the 3rd party utilities that helps the application to work through is kept in this directory, such as DB module (if that exists), a module called common which loads the required external variables(mostly configurations from configs.ini) and etc.